ROSCDX/CODSOFT_ToDoList_App/README.md

 - Launch the app and explore the clean and intuitive interface.
 - Tap the "+" button to add a new task.
-- Edit tasks by tapping on them or delete them when completed.
+- Edit tasks by swiping left to right or delete them by swiping right to left when completed.

 ## Contributions: